awsdocs/aws-security-hub-user-guide/doc_source/securityhub-free-trial.md

 1. On the **Settings** page, choose **Usage**\.

-The estimated monthly cost is based on your Security Hub usage for findings and security checks projected over a 30\-day period\.
+The estimated monthly cost is based on your account's Security Hub usage for findings and security checks projected over a 30\-day period\.

-If you are using Security Hub from a master account, the estimated monthly cost includes the costs associated with all of the member accounts\.

-If you are using Security Hub from a member account, the estimated monthly cost is only for the member account\.

 The estimated monthly cost is for only the current Region\.
 It is not for all Regions in which Security Hub is enabled\.